 Campania

-If your kids like volcano's, southern Italy is the place to be.
-Along with Mt.
+In Campania, along with Mt.
 Vesuvius, there are bubbling volcanic craters and mysterious grottos, and islands formed by volcano's.
-Boat trips to Ischia or Capri is fun for everyone in the family.
-At Pompeii, kids can travel back in time to see an amazingly preserved ancient Roman city.
-And there's always swimming in emerald waters and playing on sandy beaches.
+At Pompeii, Oplontis and Herculaneum, kids can travel back in time to see amazingly preserved life in ancient Roman cities and villas.
+Boat trips to Ischia or Capri are fun for everyone in the family.

 Naples